What Does the Prosecution Think of Its Case?

 Lastly, a skilled Orange County DUI attorney will gauge the prosecution’s case by attempting to feel the dynamics surrounding the case.
 Your attorney will look at the prosecutor’s recent calendar to determine whether: (a) he or she is overbooked with trials and is looking to take it easy by dismissing or settling a DUI case or (b) the prosecutor is looking to build his trial statistics.

 If you have been charged with a DUI, it is imperative not to plead guilty before consulting with an experienced Orange County DUI attorney.
-Do not hesitate to contact dedicated Orange County DUI attorney Mike Coffey today to schedule a free initial consultation.
+Do not hesitate to contact dedicated Orange County DUI attorney Mike the Law Office of Mike Coffey Attorney at Lawtoday to schedule a free initial consultation.